How to make the most of your data in a post-Google Universal Analytics world

 2. GA4 won’t keep your data forever

-We mentioned this already, but GA4’s data retention policies are a challenge.
+GA4’s data retention policies are a challenge.
 You can only store data for a maximum of 14 months on the platform.
 And after 14 months, your user attributes are wiped from the GA servers.

 You can, however, migrate your data to your own data warehouse.
 (And if you have questions about data warehouses or want to learn about how you can view all your UA and GA4 data on a single dashboard, reach out to LaFleur.
 We can help.)